 When the pole snapped, it was so loud that all the people camping near us heard it.
 There was a collective wince and gasp.
 Then everyone came running with offers of help.
 Are you sure you don’t want some electrical tape?
 You could try taping a tyre lever to the break?
 Or a tent peg?
 There’s a caravanning shop the other side of town.
 You could sleep in our one-sided beach-screen.
 Would you like a hammer?
 Or a screw to fit inside the pole?
 I’ve got some metal pipe in my car…

 After politely turning down and fending off all the suggestions and help, I sat on the grass and stared at the split pole in my hands.
 Think.
 Think.

 Alex came over.
 “Could you please just stop making suggestions a minute so I can think please?”
 I smiled wanly and desperately.

-“Okay,” she said, “you need to think.”
+To Alex’s eternal credit she said, “Okay, you need to think.”
 And went to start cooking dinner.